Parsl/parsl/docs/userguide/configuring.rst

 ---------------

 Any collection of compute nodes without a scheduler setup for task scheduling can be considered an ad-hoc cluster.
-Often these machines have a shared-filesystem such as NFS or Lustre.
+Often these machines have a shared filesystem such as NFS or Lustre.
 In order to use these resources with Parsl, they need to set-up for password-less SSH access.

-In order to use these ssh-accessible collection of nodes as an ad-hoc cluster, we create an executor for each node, using the `LocalProvider` with `SSHChannel` to identify the node by hostname.
+To use these ssh-accessible collection of nodes as an ad-hoc cluster, we create an executor for each node, using the `LocalProvider` with `SSHChannel` to identify the node by hostname.
+An example configuration follows.

 .. literalinclude:: ../../parsl/configs/ad_hoc_htex.py